 Every family/individual has to determine their own path.
 Hopefully sharing some of the insights we’ve gained over the years will help you avoid some common mistakes and provide guidance that will help you determine the right path for your child’s scoliosis journey.

-Not paying attention to your parental instincts.
 We recently spoke to a mom whose premenarcheal daughter had just been diagnosed with scoliosis at 13 years old.
 The mom was upset as she explained that on every annual visit to the pediatrician she asked him to check for scoliosis.
 She did this because four years prior, she had noticed that her daughter’s hips were “off.”
 The doctor obliged for the first three years, but on the last visit he informed the mom there was no need to check any longer.
 Fast forward to a couple of weeks ago: her daughter’s scoliosis was “suddenly discovered” at 41º.
 Mom had known for a long time that something wasn’t right.
 If you suspect a problem with your child’s posture and you aren’t taken seriously, consult another practitioner for a second opinion.

-Watch and wait.
 While scoliosis research states that not everyone’s scoliosis will get worse, there is probability inherent to that statement.
 In many instances, waiting to see what happens is not in your child’s best interest.
 Waiting to act until a scoliosis progresses may be too late to avoid bracing, the recommendation for surgery, or both.

 Watch and wait is particularly questionable advice especially for those who still have a substantial amount of growth potential.
 This is akin to playing the odds when a child is at high risk of progression.
 Scoliosis usually progresses during a growth phase.
 For girls, whose scoliosis progresses at about 8:1 to boys, this usually happens just before the first period.
 Read more about scoliosis progression here.